5 Best Tips for Successful Weight Loss – What the Science Says

 The NWCR participants had an intrinsic goal.
 Having a deeper goal helps dieters succeed long-term.
-To achieve longer lasting weight loss, your desire needs to be more meaningful than looking slim – it may benefit your mental health, reduce your stress levels, prevent diabetes or other chronic disease, delay dementia, or increase your energy to keep up with the grandkids.
+To achieve longer-lasting weight loss, your desire needs to be more meaningful than looking slim – it may benefit your mental health, reduce your stress levels, prevent diabetes or other chronic diseases, delay dementia, or increase your energy to keep up with the grandkids.

-These 5 practices are the common denominators for sustainable, healthy weight loss.
+These 5 practices are common denominators for sustainable, healthy weight loss.

 Three Ways to Kick Start your Weight Loss